-

 or towel inside my backpack.
 These caves are dirty, dusty, and humid.
 These are

-not optimum conditions for an expensive camera.
+not optimum conditions for any camera.

 Note that you won't be wearing your backpack/pack very much because you will